MicrosoftDocs/Viva/Viva/solutions/create-power-automate-flows-for-nudging.md

 audience: Admin
 ---

-# Create the Power Automate flows for nudging
+# Step 6 - Create the Power Automate flows for nudging

 To create the Power Automate flows for nudging, perform the following steps:
 1. Download Task and Meeting zip file.